oskarhlm/TDT4240-SpaceChoppers/README.md

 2. Run the following command to build the app:

 ```
-./gradlew assembleDebug
+./gradlew `filename`
 ```

 3. Wait for the build to complete.
-The generated APK file will be located in the `SpaceChoppers/app/build/outputs/apk/debug` directory.
+The generated APK file will be located in the `SpaceChoppers/android/build/outputs/apk/` directory.

 ### 3.2 Building with Android Studio